 At the beginning of this article I shared that we did both a drop ceiling and a drywall ceiling.
 You can see it in the picture at the beginning of this article.
 Here’s why what we decided and why.

-For the rest of the basement we went with a suspended ceiling.
+For the rest of the living space we went with a suspended ceiling.
 The bulkhead served as a nice divider for both halves of the basement and we were able to make a nice use extra ceiling height and didn’t mind losing the extra couple of inches we discussed from using a drop ceiling.
 The truth is we love the look of both and it made sense for us.

 Whichever ceiling you decide to go with, make sure you know what you are going to be using it for and what kind of accessibility to use.